Moccas, St Michael Church

 This striking table tomb is set in the centre of the chancel, and the effigy shows a knight in armour, his legs crossed, his feet resting on a small dog.
 Despite what the otherwise excellent church guide says, crossed legs did not indicate that a knight had been on Crusades!

 The chancel window has some lovely stained glass panels dating to around 1350 and thought to have been made in Gloucester.
 Among the panels are De Fresne coats of arms; a helm and a pair of green birds.
-The colours of this glass is remarkably vivid; so much so that at first glance you would forgiven for thinking they were Victorian replacements!
+The colours of this glass are remarkably vivid; so much so that at first glance you would be forgiven for thinking they were Victorian replacements!
 There are three further lancets in the rounded apse, and though the windows are original, the glass is Victorian.
 The altar was again designed by Scott Jnr.

 The church stands in the parkland of Moccas Court, built by Sir George Cornewall in 1775.
 Cornewall served as rector of St Michael's for over 50 years and his elegant Georgian house is now a luxury hotel, though it occasionally opens to visitors on specific days in the summer months.
 Less than a mile away is the ruin of Moccas Castle.
 Though of a similar age to the church, it seems likely that the church and castle were not related in any way.